-Sam Houston State University has established an Institutional Animal Care and Use Committee (IACUC) that meets all federal requirements as set forth by the Animal Welfare Act (AWA), the United States Department of Agriculture (USDA), and the Office of Laboratory Animal Welfare (OLAW).
-For all projects or research involving Vertebrate Animal Subjects, the IACUC is responsible for the oversight, evaluation, and assurance of compliance for SHSU's animal care and use program as outlined in the AWA and the Guide for the Care and Use of Laboratory Animals.
+SHSU has established an Institutional Animal Care and Use Committee (IACUC) to meet the federal requirements from the Animal Welfare Act (AWA), the United States Department of Agriculture (USDA), and the Office of Laboratory Animal Welfare (OLAW).
+For projects and research involving Vertebrate Animal Subjects, IACUC is responsible for the oversight, evaluation, and assurance of compliance for SHSU's animal care and use program as outlined in the AWA and the Guide for the Care and Use of Laboratory Animals.

-- The years of citations covered by database searches.
+- Years of citations covered by database searches.

-- The key words and/or search strategy used when searching a database.
+- Keywords and/or search strategy used when searching a database.

 Federal Regulations require that all Adverse Events/Unanticipated Problems (AE/UP) involving animals and/or research personnel be promptly reported to the IACUC.
 You can do so now by completing the online AE/UP (Form J) (form is pending IACUC approval).

 Federal Regulations require that all significant changes to your approved Animal Use Protocol (AUP) be promptly reported to the IACUC.
 You can now do so by completing the online Amendment (Form G), which has been unanimously approved for use by the IACUC.

 If you have any concerns or questions about what the IACUC considers a significant change, please contact Sharla Miles at 936.294.4875 or email her at email@example.com